full-disclosure/android-luks/host_usb/README.md

 A program to interact with Android LUKS app.
 Executed on host where LUKS needs to be unlocked.

+# Update crypttab

+The `crypttab` needs to be updated manually using a supplied example (see repo).
+Typically, just replace the last `discard` with `keyscript=/usr/local/sbin/openluksdevices.sh`

 # Install

 Run `./install.sh` to compile the program and install needed scripts in initramfs.
-The `crypttab` needs to be updated manually using a supplied example (see repo).

 # Init the key